mchav/dataframe/README.md

 ## Future work
 * Apache arrow compatability
-* Integration with common data formats (currently only supports CSV)
+* Integration with more data formats (SQLite, Postgres, json lines, xlsx).
-* Support windowed plotting (currently only supports ASCII plots)
 * Host the whole library + Jupyter lab on Azure with auth and isolation.